Three victims of Reading Terror attack were all friends of Reading Pride

-Police have now named all three victims killed in a horrific terror attack have now been named.
+Police have now named all three victims killed in a horrific terror attack in the heart of Reading over the weekend.

-James Furlong, Joe Ritchie-Bennett and David Wails were all enjoying an evening in Forbury Gardens when their attacker approached them with what eyewitnesses say looked like a knife, which was around 5 inches long.
+James Furlong, Joe Ritchie-Bennett and David Wails were all enjoying an evening in Forbury Gardens when, according to witnesses at the park, their attacker approached them and others, with what has been described as a 5-inch knife.

-The attack, which happened on Saturday evening in Reading’s, Forbury Gardens has now been labelled as a terror attack.
+The attack, which happened on Saturday evening in Reading’s, Forbury Gardens has now been labelled as a terror attack, by Thames Valley Police.

 The CEO of Reading Pride wrote a heartbreaking statement in which he called all three, James, Joe and David “True Gentlemen” and said that the Reading’s LGBT+ community would be in mourning.